 - During Periods of Cash Shortfalls: Inventory financing can add to your funding when your cash flow is lagging, for example, during seasonal lows.

-- When Bank Funding is Unavailable: You can turn to inventory financing if your business is turned down for bank financing, for example, due to poor credit history or you are a young company with a limited credit history.
+- When Bank Funding is Unavailable: You can turn to inventory financing if your business is turned down for bank financing, for example, due to poor credit history or you are a young company with limited credit history.

-How Inventory Financing Works
+How does Inventory Financing Work?

 Inventory often sits on a retailer or wholesaler’s shelves awaiting demand.
 During such periods, the business’s cash is tied up and not available for other purposes.
-But for many small and medium-sized businesses, there is a constant need for cash flow, and they can’t afford to tie up their cash in inventory.
+But for many small and medium-sized companies, there is a constant need for cash flow, and they can’t afford to tie up their cash in inventory.
 They need to keep their capital reserves and business lines of credit available for other uses.

 Inventory funding allows you to finance inventory shortly after it has been purchased.
 You get the funding by submitting a drawdown request to your lender, which deposits the funds in your bank account.
 Once the funds are in your bank account, you can use them for any business expense.
 Transactions regularly settle as inventory is turned into a product and sold off to customers.